Totally immersed in what we do. We live and breathe family law

 What is a consent order?

-A consent order is a record of an agreement which has been reached.
+A consent order is a record of an agreement which has been reached by the parties during a divorce.
 It is a legally binding document sealed by the court that reflects the terms of an agreement reached between parties in divorce proceedings.
 In practice this means the parties have reached an agreement on how their assets will be divided and solicitors have written up the agreement, using specific legal terms, ensuring that the parties’ claims against each other are dealt with and dismissed, if appropriate.
 There are generally four sections to a consent order; the definitions, recitals, undertakings and orders.
 They can be brief or in-depth depending on the complexity of the agreement reached and the assets to be divided.

 How to apply for a consent order in a divorce?